 - Headlamp or flashlight, extra batteries and bulb I didn’t bring this, and didn’t need it.
 Some people wore them to read on deck after dark, but we were more interested in stargazing.

 - Plastic bags: 1 large trash bag and assorted zip-loc bags to separate wet or dirty clothes These did come in handy, especially for packing stinky shoes and wet clothes for the long ride home!

-- Sunglasses (preferably polarized) with securing strap and a spare Polarized glasses are a must.
-I bought a cheap-ish pair specifically for this trip as I didn’t want to get my good sunglasses ruined or lost.
+- Polarized sunglasses with securing strap and a spare I bought a cheap-ish pair specifically for this trip as I didn’t want to get my good sunglasses ruined or lost.
 Saltwater and sunscreen aren’t great for plastic.
 I brought, but never used, the securing strap.

 - Small, quick-drying towel I packed a couple of these, but didn’t use them.
 They would have been helpful to dry off our feet for hikes after wet landings, but I always left them on the boat!

 - Toiletries including biodegradable soap and shampoo Each bathroom on the boat had soap and shampoo, so this wasn’t really necessary either.